A truncated Siegel-Weil formula and Borcherds forms: Integral of Borcherds forms

 We would like to unfold the integral over $X^{mod,\hat{T}}$.
 In order to overcome the convergence problems of the unfolding we introduce the auxiliary term $\mathrm{Im}(z)^s$ with $s\in\C$.
-The integral of \eqref{eq202} is equal to
+Consequently, the integral of \eqref{eq202} is equal to

-where the equality is justified by means of Fubini's theorem.
+where the equality is justified by means of Fubini's Theorem.
 To unfold the integral \eqref{eq211} with the sum, we suppose that $s\in\C$ satisfies that $\mathrm{Re}(s)>1$ to ensure the convergence of the resulting function.
-After the unfolding, by means of meromorphic continuation the result will follow.
-Under this assumption on $s$, \eqref{eq211} is equal to
+After the unfolding, by means of meromorphic continuation, the result will follow.
+Under this assumption on $s$, we can unfold the integral over $X^{mod, \hat{T}}$ with the sum over $\gamma\in \Gamma_{\infty}\setminus \mathrm{SL}_2(\Z)$, obtaining that \eqref{eq211} is equal to